VoxelForge/VoxelForge/README.md

-# MineClone2
+# Mineclonia
 An unofficial Minecraft-like game for Minetest.
-Forked from MineClone by davedevils.
+Forked from MineClone2.
-Developed by many people.
-Not developed or endorsed by Mojang AB.

 Version: 0.81